silverhammermba/blog/_posts/2022-05-31-child-paradox.markdown

 of two or more Spades?
 That is the probability we get if we assume that I _only_ tell you when I have the Ace of Spades; specifically, if I have other Aces and no Ace of Spades _I say nothing_.
 Similar to the Two Child Paradox this feels like a very strange assumption to make.
-If we're interested in findings Aces, why wouldn't I tell you about the others when I have them?
+If we're interested in finding Aces, why wouldn't I tell you about the others when I have them?
 This means that there would be situations where I have two or more Aces (none of them Spades) but I don't reveal any information.
 A much more reasonable assumption here is if we